 By Julie Chetney, Director of Senior Services

 About Julie: Julie Chetney is Director of Senior Services for The St. Luke Family of Caring affiliates.
 Julie has served in various roles with the organization over her twenty-one year career including Volunteer Coordinator at St. Luke, Senior Living Coordinator at Bishop’s Commons, and Director of St. Francis Commons.
-An expert in residential care options for older adults, Julie can be reached at 315-326-0840 or by email.
+An expert in residential care options for older adults, Julie can be reached at 315-326-0840.